Skip to content

 Posted on by Karen Cioffi

 I went over hiring a book formatter, getting a book cover, getting an ISBN, a barcode, and an LCCN.
-You can check out the first three article links at the end of this one.
+You can check out the first three article links at the end of this post.

 Now it’s on to the steps to upload your book for publishing and distribution.